摸鱼

 Slacking Off / Fishing for Idle Time

 Literally 'touching fish' (or 'catching fish with bare hands'), this meme describes the art of goofing off during work hours — browsing social media, online shopping, or just staring into the void while technically on the clock.
-It's the Chinese office worker's sardonic badge of honor: not laziness, but quiet resistance against grinding 996 culture.
+Emerging around 2020, it's the Chinese office worker's sardonic badge of honor: not laziness, but quiet resistance against grinding 996 culture.
 If you're reading this at work, congratulations, you're already doing it.

 Cultural Context